covidsafewatch/website/input/senate-submissions/apple-appstore-reviews-of-covidsafe.md

 # Overview

-Theese reviews were exported on the 22nd of May 2020 from the Apple Appstore.
+These reviews were exported on the 22nd of May 2020 from the Apple Appstore.
 The latest data can be programatically accessed via https://itunes.apple.com/au/rss/customerreviews/id=1509242894/xml

 # Attachments